-- Independent study opportunities will not be approved for an enrolled student who would miss course sessions (theory, lab and clinical). - For BSN 15 Month Option students, independent study can be applied to clinical experiences only. - Independent study courses must be completed before the last semester or last two sessions of study. - No independent study opportunities will be approved in the last semester of study. - Students must complete the course in the semester in which they have registered. - The student may accumulate up to three independent study credits during their academic career at Bellin College. - Study should equate to at least 45 hours per lab/clinical credit and 15 hours per theory credit. - The Advisor and Accommodations Coordinator will assist students with the independent study proposal form, guidelines, and procedures. - Fees for independent study will be based on the current Bellin College academic per credit fee schedule.
+- The Academic Advisor and designated Program Director will assist students with the independent study proposal form, guidelines, and procedures. - The registrar assigns course numbers and titles. - Independent study opportunities will not be approved for an enrolled student who would miss other required course sessions (theory, lab, and clinical). - Students must successfully complete the course in the semester in which they have registered. - Grading and academic progression is per the program grading scale and progression policy. - The student may accumulate up to three independent study credits during their academic career at Bellin College. - Study should equate to the program-specific requirements for lab/clinical and theory courses.
+For example, one credit of theory is equivalent to 15 hours of class time. - Fees for independent study will be based on the current Bellin College academic per credit fee schedule.